What is the process for resin driveway installations?

-After nearly a decade of laying
+After nearly a decade of providing

 preparation work,